saniikakulkarni/saniikakulkarni/README.md

 #### I am Second year Computer Science student

-- 🔭 LOve to code and a web developer
+- 🔭 Love to code and a Web Developer
-- 🌱 Currently learning machine learning and deep learning
+- 🌱 Currently learning Machine Learning and Deep Learning
 - 👯 Looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects